-Mile 24.2-Oregon Trail crosses from the left.
+Mile 10.7-Oregon Trail crosses from the left.
 Excellent ruts are available for hiking to the north of the road.

-Mile 27.7-Mud Springs Creek.
+Mile 14.2-Mud Springs Creek.
 Mud Springs was a small spring with limited water and grass.
 The road changed from being rocky to smooth in this area.
-The area wasn't a common camping site because of its close proximity to Canyon Creek.
+The area was not a common camping site because of its close proximity to Canyon Creek.
 The Kelton Road rejoined the Oregon Trail in this area.
 This area is private property.

-"Saturday [August] 6th ...Have camped near too [two] Springs in rather a barren spot.
+Saturday [August] 6th ...Have camped near too [two] Springs in rather a barren spot.
 The road all day has been dreadful rough, and I feel glad to get a place to set down and be quiet.
 We have passed during the last week a great many dead cattle and almost every place we have camped vs have found parts or whole waggons.
-We have been fortunate thus far."
+We have been fortunate thus far.
 Charlotte Emily Stearns Pengra, 1853

-Mile 29.0-Site of a 1930's CCC camp is on the right.
+Mile 15.5-Site of a CCC camp from the 1930's on the right.

-Mile 29.1-Oregon Trail crosses from the right.
+Mile 15.6-Oregon Trail crosses from the right.

-Mile 29.3-Intersection of Danskin Lookout Road.
+Mile 15.8-Intersection of Danskin Lookout Road.
 Turn left.

-Mile 30.0-Oregon Trail is beside the road on the left.
+Mile 16.5-Oregon Trail is beside the road on the left.

-Mile 30.5-Oregon Trail crosses from the left.
+Mile 17.0-Oregon Trail crosses from the left.

-Mile 31.4-Dry Creek (photo below).
+Mile 17.9-Dry Creek (photo on right).
 The Oregon Trail followed down Dry Creek for a short distance before turning to the right and climbing out of the valley and over the ridge to Ditto Creek.
 The creek was generally dry although some emigrants found water further downstream.
 Much of this area is private property.

-"Saturday, Sept.
+Saturday, Sept.
 28 A fine, clear morning.
 Started early and nooned on a dry branch.
 Plenty of grass but no water.
 Our travel for the last two days has been along and around a mountain.
-The road, exceedingly rough and rocky at first, became gravelly and smoother, but very hilly..."

-Rev. Edward Evans Parrish, 1844
+The road, exceedingly rough and rocky at first, became gravelly and smoother, but very hilly...
+Rev. Edward Evans Parrish, 1844 climbs the ridge.
+Mile 20.1-Ditto Creek overlook.

-Mile 31.8-Oregon Trail turns up the gully to the right and climbs the ridge.
+Mile 18.3-Oregon Trail turns up the gully to the right and

-Mile 33.6-Interpretive sign.
+Mile 20.5-Ditto Creek.
 The landscape changes to include large granite boulders and more grass on the hillsides before the trail drops down and crosses the narrow Ditto Creek valley.
+The crossing of Ditto Creek was often noted because the creek was nearly dry.
+Pools of water could be found by moving up or down stream.
 Some of the emigrants wrote their names in axle grease on the boulders they passed.
 A well-worn Indian trail towards Camas Prairie went up the valley.
-Another emigrant route known as the Jeffreys-Goodale Cutoff crossed the Snake River near Fort Hall and traveled across the Camas Prairie before it joined the main trail here.
-Some Jeffreys-Goodale Cutoff diary accounts mention an Indian massacre in this area.
+Another emigrant route known as the Jeffrey-Goodale Cutoff crossed the Snake River near Fort Hall and traveled across the Camas Prairie before it joined the main trail here.

 The trail climbs another ridge before descending into Soles Rest Creek.
 Good ruts can be seen in this area, however, much of this area is private property.